A couple kisses during their Iceland elopement

 • An Iceland marriage notification form, or Hjónavígsluskýrsla

-A few days prior to your wedding, you will need to meet with a local Iceland District Commissioner.
+A few days before your wedding, you will need to meet with a local Iceland District Commissioner.

-In addition, you will need to be married by an ordained religious pastor, licensed spiritual pastor, an Icelandic civil officer, humanist organization or Ásatrú Goði.
+In addition, you will need to be married by an ordained religious pastor, a licensed spiritual pastor, an Icelandic civil officer, a humanist organization, or Ásatrú Goði.

 In love with Iceland yet?
 I’ll meet you there, let’s make some magic on your elopement day.